cucumber/docs/content/cucumber/step-definitions.md

 ```
 {{% /block %}}

-# Abstract Your Steps
+# How do I group my step definitions?

-It is always a good idea to make sure that you are not writing duplicate/similar step definitions.
-While there are a number of ways to do so and you can document your step definitions as well, it is always good to make use of **helper methods** to abstract your step definitions and reduce the number of steps.
+Avoid writing similar step definitions which can lead to clutter.
+While documenting your steps helps, making use of **helper methods** to abstract them can do wonders.

-For example, if you have the following steps used across multiple scenarios :
+For eg, if you have the following steps :

 ```
     Given I go to the home page